EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.stat.md

 ### imProc.stat.max

 Return the max of AstroImage object images.
 The output is an array in which each element corresponds to an element in the AstroImage.
-The output arguments corresponds to the Image, Back, Var, Mask,
+The output arguments corresponds to the Image, Back, Var, Mask, respectively.